csc-training/summerschool/unix-version-control/docs/01_Unix.md

 # Skills needed to work with supercomputers

-- Logging in to, and copying files from/to a supercomputer (ssh, scp)
+- Logging into, and copying files from/to a supercomputer (ssh, scp)
 - Setting up an environment to compile and run programs
     - Module system (before compiling)
     - Batch queue system (for running)